itsjesushx/TheSushiRoles/README.md

 - If it gets thrown out of the ship before it turns 18, everyone loses.
 So think twice before you vote out a Mini.

 **Neutral Mini:**
-- The Cooldown is not effected, except for the Team Jackal/Sidekick.
+- The Cooldown is not effected, except for the Team Team Jackal.
 - If it gets thrown out of the ship, everything is fine except for the Jester.
 - If the Jester Mini gets voted out the game will end in a Jester win.